 Fine Arts Outside the Major must be chosen from courses offered by the College of Fine Arts, but not from the Department of Music.
-Students are recommended to take courses that also satisfy the UNM General Education toward this requirement to be as efficient as possible with their credit hours.
+Students are recommended to take courses that also satisfy the UNM General Education toward this requirement to be as efficient as possible.